 Other health benefits options

-Another way to support your employees’ healthcare expenses is by offering a health flexible spending account (FSA) or a health savings account (HSA).
+Another way to support your employees' healthcare expenses is by offering a health flexible spending account (FSA) or a health savings account (HSA).
 These are both benefits that allow for employer contributions and employee contributions.
-These accounts are funded with pre-tax dollars, which employees can then use on qualifying medical expenses.
+Pre-tax dollars fund these accounts, which employees can then use on qualifying medical expenses.

-A wellness program is a great way to attract and retain employees while helping them live healthier lives.
 While there are many different types of wellness programs, offering them all can often become expensive and time-consuming to manage.
-Thankfully, wellbeing programs don’t need to be expensive to be effective.
+Thankfully, well-being programs don't need to be expensive to be effective.

-With a good mix of perks for nutrition, fitness, and stress management, you can help your employees live healthier.
+With a good mix of perks for nutrition, fitness, and stress management, you can help your employees live healthier lives.
+These perks can also boost employee morale and productivity at work.

 A cost-effective way to provide wellness benefits while helping employees through periods of high inflation is through a wellness stipend.
-With a taxable wellness stipend, you reimburse your employees for their wellness costs like gym memberships, home exercise equipment, wellness mobile apps, and more.
-Simply set a monthly allowance for budget control, and your employees can request reimbursements for their most important wellness expenses.
+With a taxable wellness stipend, you give your employees an allowance for their wellness costs like gym memberships, home exercise equipment, health coaches, wellness mobile apps, and more.

 How employee stipends can help you offer better benefits

-With employee stipends, you can easily offer various benefits that support your employees' needs during high inflation without breaking the bank.
-Simply set monthly allowances for each stipend you offer, or use one allowance and let your employees choose how they use their benefits.
+With employee stipends, you can easily offer various lifestyle benefits that support your employees' needs during high inflation without breaking the bank.
+Simply set monthly allowances and let your employees choose how they use their benefits.

 Employee stipends also allow you to save time and money by consolidating your various benefits programs into one program.
-For example, if you already provide an employee wellness program, gym memberships, internet access reimbursement, and other perks through various vendors, you can offer employee stipends instead.
+For example, suppose you already provide an employee wellness program, gym memberships, internet access reimbursement, and other perks through various vendors.
+In that case, you can offer employee stipends instead.
 This reduces your administration time while reducing the overall cost of your benefits.

 Other than the health and wellness stipends we’ve already discussed, let’s look at some popular additional benefits you can offer with stipends.